New Mosque, Istanbul

 The New Mosque (Yeni Cami, [jeni dʒami], originally named the Valide Sultan Mosque, Valide Sultan Camii) and later New Valide Sultan Mosque (Yeni Valide Sultan Camii) after its partial reconstruction and completion between 1660 and 1665, is an Ottoman imperial mosque located in the Eminönü quarter of Istanbul, Turkey.
-It is situated on the Golden Horn, at the southern end of the Galata Bridge.
-The mosque is an example of the Sultanate of Women period in Ottoman Empire.
+It is situated on the Golden Horn, at the southern end of the Galata Bridge, and is a notable Istanbul landmark marking the crossing from the old historic core of the city to the Beyoğlu (Pera) district.
+The mosque is a notable example of the Sultanate of Women period in Ottoman Empire.

 History

 Valide Sultan Mosque

 The construction of the mosque began in 1597.
 It was ordered by Safiye Sultan, who was the wife of Sultan Murad III and later Valide Sultan (Queen Mother) of Sultan Mehmed III.
 She ordered the mosque in her capacity as Valide Sultan, two years after Mehmed III's ascension to the Ottoman throne in 1595, hence the original formal name "Valide Sultan Mosque".

 The original architect was Davut Ağa, an apprentice to the great Mimar Sinan.
 However, Davut Ağa died in 1599 and was replaced by Dalgıç Ahmed Çavuş.
 The construction took more than half a century and was completed by another Valide Sultan, Turhan Sultan, mother of Sultan Mehmed IV.

 The project was hampered by political disconnect, and its location and monetary implications created dissent in the court.
-The Eminönü neighborhood was the city's foremost commercial center, and home to a predominantly Jewish population.
-In situating the mosque there, Safiye Sultan hoped to extend the sphere of Islamic influence within the city, capitalizing on the growing discontent of local and foreign merchants caused by the growing power and influence of their Jewish counterparts, which gave the Sultan an easy justification for confiscating their property.
+Eminönü was the city's foremost commercial centre, and home to a predominantly Jewish population.
+In situating the mosque there, Safiye Sultan hoped to extend the sphere of Islamic influence within the city, capitalising on the growing discontent of both local and foreign merchants who were concerned by the increasing influence of their Jewish counterparts, which gave the Sultan an easy justification for confiscating their property.
 However, the vast monetary outlay drew sharp criticism.
 In particular, the Janissaries resented the growing political power of the Valide sultan, and believed the mosque to be an unnecessary expenditure.
 Safiye was forced to abandon the project upon Mehmed III's death in 1603.
 The new Sultan, Ahmed I, had no interest in pursuing the project after Safiye was relegated to the harem and the construction was abandoned.